Mitsubishi Freeca: Indonesia

+Thia vehicle was released in March 1999 as the Mitsubishi Kuda.
+Initially offered in three variants: GLX, GLS, and Super Exceed, powered by a 1.6 L 4G18 petrol engine.
+The diesel models were released in June 1999 in two variants: GLS, and GLX.

+A facelift model was received in early 2002.
+The 2.0 L 4G63A engine was added.
+The variant names have also changed: Deluxe, Diamond and Grandia.

-The vehicle is also known as the Mitsubishi Kuda in Indonesia, where it was locally manufactured by PT Krama Yudha Kesuma Motor and marketed by Krama Yudha Tiga Berlian until 2005 when its manufacturing plant was closed.
-"Kuda" means horse in Indonesian.
+The Mitsubishi Kuda got another facelift in 2004.

+It was manufactured locally by PT Krama Yudha Kesuma Motor and marketed by Krama Yudha Tiga Berlian.
+Production ceased in May 2005 along with the closure of the assembly plant.
+The Kuda means horse in both Indonesian and Malay.

 Philippines

 In the Philippines, the Adventure was given major redesigns in 2001 and 2004, then a minor facelift in late 2009.
 Trims include the GLX, GLX SE, GLS Sport, Super Sport and Grand Sport.
 The 50,000th Adventure was manufactured in the Philippines plant in March 2005.

 The original pre-facelift model continued to be sold in 2006 as the Adventure GX with the front of the first facelift.
 It was sold alongside the second and third facelift model.
 It was essentially a stripped down Adventure meant for commercial or fleet use.
 The "GX" serves as the most basic base-model of the Adventure lineup.
-Another version of the Adventure GX, called the Adventure TX, was made specifically to be used for taxicabs/UV Express use.
-Although the TX is seen more of a trim on the Adventure GX rather than another version of the car.
+Another version of the Adventure GX, called the Adventure TX, was made specifically to be used for taxicabs/UV Express use, although the TX is seen more of a trim on the Adventure GX rather than another version of the car.
 Production of the Adventure ended in 2017, but few remaining units were sold until 2018 in some dealerships.